 We all rely on clean, safe drinking water every single day.
 But have you ever stopped to think about where your water comes from and how it gets purified before it flows from your taps?

 That’s where water filters come in.
-Whether it’s the basic carbon block filter under your sink or a more advanced reverse osmosis system, these unsung appliances work diligently behind the scenes to transform tap water into refreshingly clean drinking water.
+Whether it’s the primary carbon block filter under your sink or a more advanced reverse osmosis system, these unsung appliances work diligently behind the scenes to transform tap water into refreshingly clean drinking water.

 But how exactly do they do it?
 In this article, we’ll explore the scientific processes filters use to purify water and leave you with liquid gold pure enough for consumption.
 By the end, the inner workings of your water filter will be crystal clear.